-In the organizational and structuring phase, we assist the family in analyzing the above issues to come up with the most efficient structure from both tax and securities law perspectives.
 We then form the necessary entities and draft operating and partnership agreements and investment advisory and services agreements memorializing the relationships.
 We also advise the family as to which employees are permitted to invest in the investment vehicles consistent with the family office exemptions under the securities laws.

 Securities Law Compliance